-FRG Advisor- The FRG advisor is the FRG point person at the battalion level.
+The FRG advisor is the Family Readiness Group point person at the battalion level.
 I know, I know, I said I was going to focus on the company level but the company FRG does not function without the battalion FRG Advisor.
 They receive information about training cycles, troop movements, and family functions from a higher level (usually at a brigade steering committee meeting) and disperse the information to the company commanders and FRG leaders at a battalion level steering committee meeting.
 The FRG advisor does not lead their own FRG but does plan battalion family events.
 The FRG advisor has traditionally been the battalion commander’s spouse.
-I’ve actually never been involved in an FRG where the battalion command spouse wasn’t the advisor, but it does happen.
+I’ve actually never been involved in a Family Readiness Group where the battalion command spouse wasn’t the advisor, but it does happen.
 One of our previous advisors once told me that she never was an FRG leader or even active in the FRG, but the advisor role was perfect because she was able to be a basic point person without the commitment of a full FRG.

-Key Caller- aka Point of Contact (POC) Honestly, this is a pretty sweet gig and if you don’t know how you want to volunteer, I highly suggest you think about being a key caller.
+aka Point of Contact (POC).
+Honestly, this is a pretty sweet gig and if you don’t know how you want to volunteer, I highly suggest you think about being a key caller.
 Key callers are the unsung heroes of the FRG.
 Key callers receive a block of FRG members, typically around 20.
 They will contact the members at semi regular intervals (implemented by the FRG leader/commander) to verify their contact information.
 This keeps the roster up to date.
 It ensures that information is able to get to family members and it keeps the roster as up to date as possible for mission essential contact.
 In the case of emergency, Key callers can be used to notify family members in a very rapid manner.
 We have our key callers doing routine “call downs” every 3 months.
 We give them a week to complete (more than enough time, I do my list in an hour).
 During deployment it is monthly.
 So overall, not a huge commitment.
 We try to evenly distribute our key callers by platoon, so we have 2 key callers per platoon and they split the family members within it.
-Key callers can be any member of the FRG, though we try to keep them as people within the area so that if anything crazy arises we can have quick access to them.
+We try to keep them as people within the area so that if anything crazy arises we can have quick access to them.

-General FRG Volunteer- These are the backbone of the FRG.
+General FRG volunteers are the backbone of the Family Readiness Group.
 These are the people who make all the events possible.
 This is also the easiest way to volunteer.
 No long-term commitments and specific one time tasks.
-Picking up pizza for an FRG meeting, manning a fundraiser table at the battalion cookout, taking Santa photos at the company christmas party, these are all ways that you can be a general FRG volunteer.
+Picking up pizza for an FRG meeting, manning a fundraiser table at the battalion cookout, taking Santa photos at the company christmas party, the list goes on.
+These are some of the ways that you can be a general Family Readiness Group volunteer.
 By volunteering to do these types of jobs you take such a weight off the FRG leader!!
 The FRG leader does a little bit of everything and these volunteers make their jobs so much easier.
 Anyone can volunteer, the more the merrier!!

-Depending on how large the FRG is as well as how involved and active it is will determine if there are even more official roles to volunteer in.
-Some FRGs send out a monthly newsletter to members with articles and photos of what the unit has been up to.
+Depending on how large the Family Readiness Group is, as well as how involved and active it is, will determine if there are even more official roles to volunteer in.
+Some Family Readiness Groups send out a monthly newsletter to members with articles and photos of what the unit has been up to.
 This is a very involved task and there is usually a volunteer who manages and edits the publication.
 At the battalion level there is also an auditor who keeps an eye on the books of the company treasurers.
 This makes division level audits a breeze because everything is uniform and squared away.

-Do you want to volunteer within your FRG but aren’t sure if you’re even a part of it?
+Do you want to volunteer within your Family Readinesss Group but aren’t sure if you’re even a part of it?
 Click Here!
 Are you still not entirely sure what an FRG is?
 Click Here!

 How have you volunteered in the FRG?
 Do you have any other questions about what the FRG?